4za4s/9MM/README.md

 java -jar 9MM.jar

+If you have vs code and the java extension you can just ctrl-shift-p and export jar.

 All neural networks should be save in the SavedNeuralNets folder in the same directory as this jar file

 ## Running code